SphaeraFintech/Apostille/README.md

 The official Apostille SDK, available for browsers, mobile applications, and NodeJS, to work with Symbol blockchain (NEM2 / Catapult)

-:warning: **This program is currently in development.
+:warning: **This library is currently in development.
 Do not use in production.**

 ## Requirements